 Establishing and maintaining quality learning environments for optimal child experience and learning.
 Includes indoor and outdoor environments, schedules and routines in ECCE.
 F

-CHLD 0113 Curriculum Practicum in Early Childhood Care and Education: 4-20 semester hours.
+CHLD 0113 Foundations for Professional Preparation in Early Childhood Care and Education: 5 semester hours.

-Practical experience with planning, implementing and evaluating curriculum that enhances children's development in all domains.
-Upon completion, students who have completed the BTC will meet requirements for entry into the second year of the A.A.S.
-Includes credit for documented work experience after obtaining a CDA.
-May be repeated for up to 20 credits.
+Academic and practical experience with planning, implementing and evaluating curriculum that enhances children's development in all domains, observation and assessment of children's learning and development, analysis of own skills and abilities, and in-depth reflection on family and community relationships.
+Upon completion, students who have completed the BTC and English 1101, will meet requirements for the Intermediate Technical Certificate and entry into the second year of the A.A.S.
 PREREQ: Permission of instructor.
+COREQ: CHLD 0115.
 F, S

 CHLD 0120 Social and Emotional Development in Early Childhood Care and Education: 6 semester hours.

 Emphasizes stages of social and emotional development, encouraging self-esteem, cultural awareness, and effective communication skills.
 Introduces observation and assessment of social and emotional skills; describes strategies to promote healthy social and emotional development.
 Includes classroom lecture and practicum.
-F, S
+F

 CHLD 0125 Guidance in Early Childhood Care and Education: 3 semester hours.

 Principles and techniques for providing developmentally appropriate guidance.
 Emphasis is placed on communication skills, strategies, and observation to understand the underlying causes of behavior.
 Students will demonstrate appropriate interaction with children, families, and promote conflict resolution, self-control, and self-motivation.
 Includes classroom lecture and practicum.
-F, S
+F

 CHLD 0130 Physical and Cognitive Development in Early Childhood: 6 semester hours.